climateamante/curriculum.spa.mvc.mvp/readme.md

 This is a custom framework built to be used as curriculum for teaching, onboarding, and mentoring _junior devs_.

-All code is written to be readable, using traditional `ES5` code with the goal of being able to speed up the process of learning how to reverse engineer a framework.
+All code is written to be readable, using traditional `Vanilla` `Javascript.
+The goal being, to speed up the process of learning how to reverse engineer a framework.

 ## What does the `App` do?
  > all the basic [`CRUD`](https://developer.mozilla.org/en-US/docs/Glossary/CRUD) features needed to `MVP` a `Vanilla Javascript` framework.